-Berry Law Firm’s dedication to the rights and well being of Nebraskans and Veterans goes beyond the courtroom.
+Berry Law’s dedication to the rights and well being of Nebraskans and Veterans goes beyond the courtroom.
 Berry Law is proud to sponsor and participate in a number of activities benefiting the lives of military servicemembers and every Nebraskan who values the warrior ethos.

 The constant challenges of service help forge America’s warriors into a strong and cohesive unit.
 Unfortunately, the sudden withdrawal from the stress and camaraderie can too often lead to a loss of purpose in Servicemembers and their families when they return to civilian life.
 Berry Law understands the need to provide supportive reintegration services and we are grateful to have had the opportunity to sponsor the Big Red Challenge, an adventure race that supports Veterans in their transition home.